tibonto/ImProvit/README.md

-# ImProvit
-A unified schema for representing data integrated in the ImProvit knowledge graph.
+A unified schema for representing data integrated into the ImProVIT knowledge graph.
+This schema consists of classes and properties presented in data sources that immunology datasets and relevant knowledge covering vaccination, infectious disease, and transplantation.